Macronutrients in Health and Disease

 This level of excess consumption of fats is problematic because EFA derivatives are raw materials for eicosanoids (i.e., prostaglandins, leukotrienes, and thromboxanes), hormone-like chemicals with short-lived but powerful effects.
 Eicosanoids play significant roles in immune function, inflammation, thrombosis, proliferation, reproduction, gastroprotection, and hemostasis, in addition to other functions.
 The omega-6 polyunsaturated fatty acid linoleic acid and the omega-3 polyunsaturated fatty acid alpha-linolenic acid are metabolized to long-chain fatty acids (arachidonic and eicosapentanoic acids, respectively), which are the precursors for the eicosanoids.
 These long-chain derivatives are also found in some food products, with arachidonic acid being present in meat, eggs, and dairy products, and eicosapentanoic acid found in fish.
 These food sources are not required, however, as eicosanoids are produced in the body.

 The type and amount of PUFA consumed (omega-6 vs. omega-3) are important considerations.
-Certain kinds of eicosanoids will predominate when omega-6 fats are in plentiful supply, as is the case with Western diets.
+Certain kinds of eicosanoids will predominate when omega-6 fats, found in vegetable oils and animal fats, are in plentiful supply, as is the case with Western diets.
 These include prothrombotic thromboxanes (e.g., thromboxane A2); immunosuppressive prostaglandins (e.g., prostaglandin E2); and proinflammatory leukotrienes (e.g., leukotriene B4).
 Reducing the intake of omega-6 fatty acids (particularly arachidonic acid from animal products) while proportionately increasing the intake of omega-3 fatty acids results in the production of eicosanoids with reduced potential to do harm (e.g., thromboxane A3, prostaglandin E3, and leukotriene B5).

 The benefit of limiting fat.
 Saturated fats tend to raise cholesterol and triglyceride concentrations (see Obesity and Hyperlipidemia chapters); reducing saturated fat intake tends to improve blood lipid concentrations.
 Reducing total fat (not just replacing saturated with unsaturated fatty acids) is helpful for reducing body weight.
 As noted above, fat provides 9 calories per gram, more than twice that of protein or carbohydrate.
 A 2014 systematic review of 67 studies reported that, although successful long-term weight loss involves energy deficit, a reduction in fat intake can lead to an energy deficit even when individuals eat to satiety.
 These findings agree with earlier reports that individuals who are successfully maintaining significant weight loss typically consume less than 25% of their total daily calories from fat.